splitcomma/pands-project/README.md

 ## Problem statement

-This project concerns the well-known Fisher’s Iris data set It is a research of the data set, inclluding documentation and code
+This project concerns the well-known Fisher’s Iris data set It is a research of the data set, inclluding documentation and code .

-The program called analysis.py does:
+The program called analysis.ipynb does:

 1. Outputs a summary of each variable to a single text file,
 2. Saves a histogram of each variable to png files, and